Sausage and Broccoli Pasta

 • Minimal ingredients.
 The main ingredients include pasta, broccoli, sausage, and parmesan cheese.
 The others are just a few seasonings, garlic, and the pasta water.

 • Healthier pasta recipe.
-While pasta includes carbs, this recipe also includes healthy greens (broccoli!) and lean turkey sausage.
-No cream based sauce here either!
+While pasta includes carbs, this recipe also includes healthy greens (broccoli!) and a lighter parmesan sauce.
+No heavy cream is needed.

 You can keep most of these ingredients stocked in your pantry, and then pick up the fresh items at the last minute.

-• Rigatoni Pasta – I love this pasta shape with this recipe, but you could use something else as well.
+• Orecchiette Pasta – I love this pasta shape with this recipe, but you could use something else as well.

-• Broccoli – You will need a good portion of two heads of broccoli, but will cut off most of the stems.
+• Broccoli – You will need a good portion of three heads (or more, depending on size) of broccoli, but will cut off most of the stems.

 • Butter plus Olive Oil – These two ingredients are the base to the easy sauce for this pasta.